AYLSHAM

 Private

-Killed in action in France & Flanders on Tuesday 30 October 1917.
+Regiment.
+Killed in action in France & Flanders on Tuesday 30

+October 1917.
 Born Suffield.
 Lived Oulton.
 Enlisted Norwich.
-Commemorated: TYNE
+No known grave.
+Commemorated on

 C